Yamanashi-laboratory/MarginX/README.md

 cmake ..
 cmake --build .
 ```
+## Documentation
 This is the link of documentation (currently in production)
 https://yamanashi-laboratory.github.io/MarginX_docs/

+## Easy documentation

-## MarginX : Margin Calculator and Circuit Optimizer from Yamanashi Lab, YNU Developed by Sho Matsuoka (in 2023) and Nakaishi Sotaro (in 2017)
+MarginX : Margin Calculator and Circuit Optimizer from Yamanashi Lab, YNU Developed by Sho Matsuoka (in 2023) and Nakaishi Sotaro (in 2017)
  --------------------------------------------------------------------------
 Please wait for documentation of MarginX.